discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 The general method is the following.
 We will select edges little by little.
-The idea is that at any point of the algorithms, there are *fragments*, which are sets of nodes, such that they are connected by a spanning tree of selected edges.
+At any point of the algorithms, there are *fragments*, which are sets of nodes, such that they are connected by a spanning tree of selected edges.
 At the beginning, every node is its own fragment.
 When a new edge is selected, the two fragments of the two endpoints merge, that is, the two sets of nodes merge into one set, and the two spanning trees are connected into one spanning tree.
+It can be that more than two trees merge at the same time.
-At the end of the computation there is only one fragment, with one spanning tree, and this spanning tree has minimum weight.
+ At the end of the
+computation there is only one fragment, with one spanning tree, and this spanning tree has minimum weight.

 Now let's get into the details with our example.
 (For simplicity, we do not rewrite all the weights on all the pictures.)

-First, every node chooses the lightest among its adjacent edges.
+First, every node
+chooses the lightest among its adjacent edges.
+In the picture, a yellow arrow $u \rightarrow v$ means that $u$ chooses $(u,v)$.

 ![](assets/MST-2.png){: .center-image width="90%"}